Empathy VS. Authoritarianism: Striking A Balance In Effective Leadership

 3. Making Tough Decisions

 Leaders are often called upon to make tough decisions that may not align with everyone's preferences.
 When faced with such decisions, it's crucial not to shy away from them.
-Prioritise the overall well-being of the organisation while considering the impact on your team.
+Prioritise the organisation's overall well-being while considering the impact on your team.

 For example, if cost-cutting measures are necessary to maintain the company's financial stability, you may need to make the difficult choice of reducing team budgets.
 Communicate the reasons behind the decision transparently and be prepared to address concerns empathetically.